Epiphone Les Paul 100 ENB-EBCH1 Ebony Guitar Review

 Features and Adjustments

+Where this model sits against the Gibson it copies is covered in the guide on Epiphone versus Gibson.
 The Tune-O-Matic bridge system is a blessing for maintaining tuning stability, especially during those intense jam sessions.
-The 24.75-inch scale length and medium jumbo frets make it easy to execute bends and slides, though I did notice the factory setup was slightly off.
-The action was a bit high out of the box, but a quick adjustment to the bridge height and intonation resolved this issue.
+The 24.75-inch scale length and medium jumbo frets make it easy to execute bends and slides, though the factory setup tends to be slightly off.
+The action runs a bit high out of the box, but a quick adjustment to the bridge height and intonation resolves this issue.

-Another thing to note: the frets felt a bit sharp along the edges.
-A quick session with some 600-grit sandpaper smoothed things out, but this is something that might bother a beginner who isn’t comfortable making such tweaks.
+Another thing to note: the frets can be a bit sharp along the edges.
+A quick session with some 600-grit sandpaper smooths things out, but this is something that might bother a beginner who isn’t comfortable making such tweaks.

 Comparison to Competitors